-Densities will be increased under the preferred alternatives, which may significantly impact the character built environment of the City, especially in the Broadmoor area to the northwest and the area to the north proposed for future UGA expansion.
+Densities will be increased under the preferred alternative, which may significantly impact the built environment of the City, especially in the Broadmoor area to the northwest and the area to the north proposed for future UGA expansion.
 Some areas in existing single-family neighborhoods may have increased densities and infill developments in both action alternatives 2 and 3.

-Some of the areas in the existing UGA, especially the Riverview area, located between the Franklin County Irrigation District (FCID) Canal and the Columbia River... would most likely retain similar densities for a longer timeframe.
+Some of the areas in the existing UGA, especially the Riverview area, located between the Franklin County Irrigation District (FCID) Canal and the Columbia River would most likely retain similar densities for a longer timeframe.
 The creation of odd shaped lots and the placement of buildings in locations where future streets need to be extended, and the lack of sewer service all create challenges for future development.
 In addition, the Department of Archaeology and Historic Preservation is recommending cultural surveys be conducted for development proposals in this area that will add to development costs and time.
-City of Pasco Ordinance 4221 (June 2015) established that the RS-20 Zoning designation would remain in place for a period of five years.
-As a result, low density in this area will change to a higher density at a much slower pace than other areas within the City limits and UGA.

 Future development under both action alternatives will change the character of the primarily undeveloped areas of the City and the unincorporated areas in the County currently proposed for UGA expansion.
 Alternative 3 will have a variety of housing styles, including cluster and multifamily housing, requiring less expansion of the UGA.
-Therefore, and will impact less area in the unincorporated part of the County.
+Therefore, will impact less area in the unincorporated part of the County.